 Step: 3 To Build and Run your App

 In the toolbar, select your app from the run configurations drop-down menu.

 - From the target device drop-down menu, select the device you want to run your app.

 Note: If you don't have any devices configured, then you need to either connect a device via USB or create an AVD to use the Android Emulator

-- Click on Run button in Toolbar or Select the Run menu in the menubar
+- Click on the Run button in Toolbar or Select the Run menu in the menubar

-By default, Android Studio displays your project files in the Android view.
-This view does not reflect the actual file hierarchy on disk, but is organized by modules and file types to simplify navigation between key source files of your project, hiding certain files or directories that are not commonly used.
+By default, while you import android studio project, the Android Studio displays your project files in the Android view.
+This view does not reflect the actual file hierarchy on disk, but is organized by modules and file types to simplify navigation between key source files of your Android Studio Project, hiding certain files or directories that are not commonly used.
 Some of the structural changes compared to the structure on disk include the following:

 - Shows all the project's build-related configuration files in a top-level Gradle Script group.

 - Shows all manifest files for each module in a module-level group (when you have different manifest files for different product flavors and build types).